craigmckeachie/code-academy-notes/src/content/docs/git/git-feature-branch-workflow.md

       git pull origin main
       ```

       > Note: What git pull actually does is two commands: fetch and merge)
       > YOU WILL NOT NEED TO RUN THESE COMMANDS BUT AS AN EXAMPLE
+      >
       > ```bash
       > git checkout feature/your-feature-name #make sure you are in your feature branch
       > git fetch origin main
       > git merge origin/main
       > ```

-    - Resolve conflicts by editing the conflicting files manually.
+    - If conflicts exist resolve them by editing the conflicting files manually.

-      >If there are no conflicts you can skip the next two bullet point steps.
+      > If there are no conflicts you can skip the next two bullet point steps.

       - Stage the resolved files for commit:
         ```bash
         git add .